libretime/libretime/docs/quickstart.md

 ## Prerequisites

 - minimum 1 Ghz Processor, 2 GB RAM, and a wired ethernet connection
-- Ubuntu Server 18.04 LTS
+- Ubuntu Server 18.04 LTS on bare-metal or cloud VM
 - git, ntp installed and configured with the correct localization

 ## Preparing the server